thbounzer/notes/puppet.md

 * test that hiera is working: `puppet apply -e '$somevar = hiera(foo) notify { $somevar: }'`
 * test syntax of your yaml files: `ruby -e "require 'yaml'; YAML.load_file('hiera.yaml')"`
 * undef variable value is like a sort of NULL value

+##other special notes

+* In puppet.conf on each agent node, you can set the environment setting in either the agent or main config section.
+When that node requests a catalog from the Puppet master, it will request that environment.
+If you are using an ENC and it specifies an environment for that node, it will override whatever is in the config file